 "I have conflicting information about the unit of which 7-77 was a part.
 Some books say it was the 7th Flying Regiment, others say it was the 98th Flying Regiment.
 I'm not sure what is right.
 But as far as I know, the 98th didn't serve in the Philippines."

-Captured by US Army at Clark Field on January 30, 1945 partially disassembled or under repair.
+On January 30, 1945 captured by U. S. Army at Clark Field partially disassembled or under repair.

 Thanks to Jim Long and Tony Feredo for additional info